Meet the maker

 How they became makers…

 Whilst studying for a degree in anthropology at Vassar College, Alex first learned of the traditions at the origin of chocolate in Mesoamerica.
 It was on a trip to the state of Oaxaca in Mexico that Alex first encountered stone ground chocolate, created using traditional stone mills known as molinos.
 The experience was life-changing.
 Alex was so inspired by the region and its chocolate that he studied under a molinero in Oaxaca in order to learn these authentic techniques, even hand-carving his own granite mill stones.
 With the goal in mind of revolutionising American chocolate with the addition of this new kind, Alex made the first batch of Taza Chocolate by hand back in his apartment after coming to an arrangement with Boston ice cream chain J.P.
 Licks to roast his cacao beans at night in their coffee roaster.
 Eventually, Alex developed a factory space in Somerville, MA, in which he united an eclectic mix of traditional and vintage machinery.
-Alex’s wife, Kathleen Fulton, has also been central to the development of Taza, designing all of the packaging and driving the high level product strategy.
+Alex’s wife, Kathleen, has also been central to the development of Taza, designing all of the packaging and driving the high level product strategy.

 Taza’s Sourcing